IBPYP: From Principles into Practice

-Regardless of location, size or constitution, the Primary Years Programme (PYP) strives towards developing an internationally minded person.
+Regardless of location, size or constitution, the IB Primary Years Programme (IBPYP) strives towards developing internationally minded citizens who aspire to make the world a better place.
 ISL is one of the 2 schools in Zambia that offers this program.

-In the PYP, a balance is sought between acquisition of essential knowledge and skills, development of conceptual understanding, demonstration of positive attitudes and the taking of responsible action.
-In terms of achieving this balance, the 5 essential elements of the written curriculum are emphasized: Knowledge, Concepts, Skills, Attitudes and Action.
+In the IBPYP, a balance is sought between acquisition of knowledge and skills, development of conceptual understanding, demonstration of positive learner profile attributes and the taking of responsible action.
+In terms of achieving this balance, the 5 essential elements of the written curriculum are emphasized: Knowledge, Concepts, Approaches to Learning, Learner Profile and Action.

 |The characteristics, capabilities and interests that are age appropriate.|